CrystallyRains/90DaysOfDevOps/2026/day-19/day-19-shell-scripting-concise.md

-# Day 19 - Shell Scripting Projects
+# Day 19 - Shell Scripting Projects, Cron Jobs & Scheduled Maintenance

 ## Objective

-Today was about putting the Bash concepts from the previous days together into practical scripts.
+Today was about putting the Bash concepts from the previous days together into practical scripts and learning how to automate those scripts using `cron`.

 ### Projects

-- **Backup Script** → creates a compressed backup and removes old backups.
+* **Backup Script** → creates a compressed backup and removes old backups.
-- **Log Rotation Script** → compresses old logs and deletes older compressed logs.
+* **Log Rotation Script** → compresses old logs and deletes older compressed logs.
+* **Scheduled Maintenance Script** → combines log rotation and backup into one automated workflow.
+* **Cron Jobs** → schedules scripts to run automatically at specific times.

 The goal is not to memorize the scripts.
 The important part is understanding the **flow** and the Bash concepts being used.